Call-for-Code-for-Racial-Justice/Legit-Info/docs/STYLE.md

 * Uppercase -- Letters in ABCDEFGHIJKLMNOPQRSTUVWXYZ
 * Lowercase -- Letters in abcdefghijklmnopqrstuvwxyz
+* TitleCase -- In the United States, titles capitalize the first and last words, and capitalize all other words unless they are one of a handleful of stopwords (a, an, and, at, but, by, for, in, nor, of, on, or, so, the, to, up, yet).
 * SentenceCase -- Statements that have uppercase as the first word in a standard english sentence, other words start with lower case letters unless they are formal names or acronyms.
 Full UTF-8 character set supported to